luxempig/sequoia-project/VOYAGE-JSON-SCHEMA.md

 ## Overview

 The canonical JSON file is structured by president, with each president containing an array of voyages.
-The nightly ingestion process reads this file and syncs it to the PostgreSQL database.
+The ingestion process reads this file and syncs it to the PostgreSQL database when manually triggered via the curator interface.

 ## Top-Level Structure